jesse-greathouse/greathouse-openresty/src/agentzh/lua-resty-http/README.md

 You can specify the max idle timeout (in ms) when the connection is in the pool and the maximal size of the pool every nginx worker process.

 Only call this method in the place you would have called the `close` method instead.
 Calling this method will immediately turn the current http object into the `closed` state.
-Any subsequent operations other than `connect()` on the current objet will return the `closed` error.
+Any subsequent operations other than `connect()` on the current object will return the `closed` error.

 Note that calling this instead of `close` is "safe" in that it will conditionally close depending on the type of request.
 Specifically, a `1.0` request without `Connection: Keep-Alive` will be closed, as will a `1.1` request with `Connection: Close`.

 In case of success, returns `1`.
 In case of errors, returns `nil, err`.
-In the case where the conneciton is conditionally closed as described above, returns `2` and the error string `connection must be closed`.
+In the case where the connection is conditionally closed as described above, returns `2` and the error string `connection must be closed`.

+## set_proxy_options

+`syntax: httpc:set_proxy_options(opts)`

+Configure an http proxy to be used with this client instance.
+The `opts` is a table that accepts the following fields:

+* `http_proxy` - an URI to a proxy server to be used with http requests
+* `http_proxy_authorization` - a default `Proxy-Authorization` header value to be used with `http_proxy`, e.g. `Basic ZGVtbzp0ZXN0`, which will be overriden if the `Proxy-Authorization` request header is present.
+* `https_proxy` - an URI to a proxy server to be used with https requests
+* `https_proxy_authorization` - as `http_proxy_authorization` but for use with `https_proxy`.
+* `no_proxy` - a comma separated list of hosts that should not be proxied.

+Note that proxy options are only applied when using the high-level `request_uri()` API.

 ## get_reused_times